-One of the limitations of functional imaging studies is the assumptions that study populations are homogeneous and that a given paradigm will recognize single unvarying network identified by the experimental task.
+One of the limitations of functional imaging studies is the assumptions that study populations are homogeneous and that a given paradigm will recognize a single unvarying network identified by the experimental task.
 Clinical practice with patient populations, particularly involving language, suggests those assumptions are false.
 Patient populations of developmental and other disorders are also flawed by their assumption that patient populations are distinct form control populations in a uniform way.
 Some recent studies of executive functions in attention deficit hyperactivity disorder (ADHD) populations used regression analysis to help characterize patient and control populations.
 They show there is a spectrum within the patient population.
-Some ADHD children, who do better on given measures, may more closely resemble controls (Vaidya, 2005).
+Some ADHD children, who do better on given measures, may more closely resemble controls [Vaidya, 2005].
 However, these studies are only able to interrogate their data where they find activation derived from limited datasets.
-Normal or pathological variants are lost in such approaches (Berl, 2006).
-To overcome such limitations it is necessary to examine large populations with controls and patients by a data driven means to identify variant sub patterns.
+Normal or pathological variants are lost in such approaches [Berl, 2006].
+To overcome such limitations, it is necessary to examine large populations with controls and patients by a data driven means to identify variant sub patterns.
 This approach does not assume controls and patients are different, rather it allows that both patients and controls may be distributed across subgroups and allows for the ability to analyze subgroups based on clinical or other experimental features.

 Limitations of standard approaches motivate the need to design objective methods for identifying language activation patterns.
 Previous methods are often constrained in their analyses either for the straightforward left-right differences, subjectivity associated with the use of visual rating and/or selection of ROI, or the use of data that lacks heterogeneity.
-In general, most group analyses of fMRI datasets look for "commonality" under the assumption of the homogeneity of the sample (Berl, et al. 2005; Price, et al. 2006).
-Moreover, other PCA studies have not included a large group of normal controls who may have atypical language representation (Mbwana, et al. 2009).
+In general, most group analyses of fMRI datasets look for "commonality" under the assumption of the homogeneity of the sample [Berl et al., 2005; Price et al., 2006].
+Moreover, other PCA studies have not included a large group of normal controls who may have atypical language representation [Mbwana et al., 2009].

-We aimed to develop a PCA-based method to identify common and variant language activation patterns (shared) among control and epilepsy groups independent of a priori assumptions and biases inherent to region of interest and visual analyses (Gaillard 2004; Liegeois, et al. 2004; Szaflarski, et al. 2006).
-PCA provides an unbiased data driven group separation within any given population by selecting the informative primary cluster members.
+We aimed to develop a PCA-based method to identify common and variant language activation patterns (shared) among control and epilepsy groups independent of a priori assumptions and biases inherent to region of interest and visual analyses [Gaillard, 2004; Liegeois et al., 2004; Szaflarski et al., 2006].
+PCA provides an unbiased datadriven group separation within any given population by selecting the informative primary cluster members.
 Furthermore, we did not perform inter-subject intensity normalization of the previously normalized intra-subject data, thus avoiding the loss of a potentially important source of variance.
 Segmentation methods, such as support vector machine and discriminant analysis, are classifier methods based on supervised training, where previous knowledge of the datasets is implicit.
 The proposed method takes a different approach in the clustering process on the basis of the PCA eigenspace.
 We are neither trying to categorize each subject into simple left-right dominance to replace the conventional clinical methods, nor striving to separate normal subjects from patients.
-Based on the distinct activation patterns identified by our data driven method, we then sought to gain insights into brain plasticity and compensation by examining the subjects in each language activation pattern by distinguishing features including control/patient designation, handedness, seizure focus location, and age of epilepsy onset.
+On the basis of the distinct activation patterns identified by our data-driven method, we then sought to gain insights into brain plasticity and compensation by examining the subjects in each language activation pattern by distinguishing features including control/patient designation, handedness, seizure focus location, and age of epilepsy onset.